bitlw/LearnProjMatrix/README.md

 # LearnProjMatrix
 [Update]: glm demo is added, please look into folder glm_demo for more details. \
+And added a new document for how we can calculate the rotation/translation matrix by lookat. \
 The code and documents here are used for helping you to fully understand how OpenGL (Threejs) projection matrix works. \
 If you are learning 3d reconstruction (SFM, SLAM)/Augmented Reality, you will learn how to convert camera intrinsic matrix (K) to OpenGL projection matrix (T), and how we can verify if the calculation is correct or not. \
 I will show the formulation directly here, for more details about how to derive it, please read: [OpenGL_Projection.md](https://github.com/bitlw/LearnProjMatrix/blob/main/doc/OpenGL_Projection.md) or [《OpenGL 投影矩阵与摄像机内参的关系（一）》](https://zhuanlan.zhihu.com/p/635801612) and [《OpenGL 投影矩阵设置》](https://zhuanlan.zhihu.com/p/636299906).